Child Custody Lawyer

 Go to the same courthouse where your divorce was filed, and talk with the court clerk about how to request child custody modification.
 This application may be referred to as “motions for modification” or “post-judgement motions,” where you tell the court about the changes you seek.
 Once completed, attach any proof related to your improved circumstances.
 Lastly, inquire to the court clerk about the rules for serving a copy of this request to the other parent.

 Step #4 – Court Hearing

 Attend your court hearing and remember that your mission is to demonstrate how your children would be better off in your care.
 Parents can quickly become emotional and frustrated over such a vulnerable topic, so do your best to remain cool headed and only report the facts.
 Bad-mouthing the other parent during the hearing may only hinder your case.
 However, if there are recent events in which the other parent was abusive, neglectful or otherwise mistreating your children, bring any evidence you have about these incidents forward.
 Be prepared that your former spouse may be ready and armed with why you are wrong.
-You may want to meet with an child custody lawyer Collin County, TX offers prior to such a hearing, to get advice on how to make your side of the story as strong as it can be.
+You may want to meet with a lawyer offers prior to such a hearing, to get advice on how to make your side of the story as strong as it can be.
 Focus on reporting how the other parent is unfit for full custody, yet in a respectful and purely informative manner.